-As a new parent, you are constantly bombarded with a deluge of advice and information about your newborn.
-Simply scroll through your Facebook feed and you are sure to come across plenty of articles telling you what you are doing wrong!
+As a new parent, you are constantly bombarded with a deluge of advice and information about everything from feeding schedules to stimulating toys.
+Simply scroll through your Facebook feed and you are sure to come across plenty of articles telling you exactly what you are doing wrong!

 A quick history of sleep positions

 You’ve probably heard from a number of sources the phrase “Back to Sleep,” a campaign that was launched in 1994 and is still used today.
 But why might your mom and grandmother insist you should put your baby on his or her tummy to sleep?
 Because for a long time, doctors did not understand that sleeping in the supine position (on the back) was safest for babies.

 In 1944, a pathologist from New York noticed that about 66% of infants who died from suffocation during the night were face down.
 These findings launched a short-lived campaign against face-down sleeping positions.

 However, this campaign didn’t last.
 In 1945 a pediatrician (Woolley) vocally rejected these findings through some faulty research of his own.
 He attributed the face-down sleeping deaths to infection, choking on vomit, and a hypersensitivity to inhaled milk.
 He also thought the suffocation explanation caused unnecessary guilt for parents over their child’s death.
 While noble in his intentions, he set parents on the wrong path for the next 50 years.

 (By the way, the idea that babies will choke if they spit up or vomit while sleeping on their backs is a myth: studies show that babies who sleep on their backs are not necessarily more likely to choke while sleeping.)